arricor/tf-airflow-boilerplate/README.md

 ## Deploy to Airflow Cluster

 - The file under ``dags`` folder in this repo should be placed on the ``dags`` folder where your Airflow is hosted
-- The py_files folder needs to be placed on the root directory called py_files with all the necessary python files in them.

 ### Additional information on the DAG